nazar-pc/ronion/spec.md

 Undecryptable or packets with non-existing command (just to stop data from moving to the next node) can be used to generate fake activity.

 ### Security and anonymity considerations for an application developer
-Here is the list of things an application developer SHOULD consider in order to have secure and anonymous communication:
+Here is the list of things an application developer MUST consider in order to have secure and anonymous communication:
 * application MUST always use authenticated encryption
-* padding MUST always use random bytes and MUST NOT re-use the same random bytes again
-* initiator MUST use separate temporary keys for each node and each `[segment_id]` it communicates with and MUST never re-use the same keys for different nodes or different `[segment_id]` again
+* initiator MUST use separate unique temporary keys and initial data for KDF for each node and each `[segment_id]` it communicates with and MUST NOT reuse them ever again
-* application on any node MIGHT want to send fake packets, apply custom delays between sending packets and forward packets from independent `[segment_id]` in different order than they have come to the node in order to confuse an observer
+* application on any node MIGHT want to send fake packets, apply custom delays between sending packets and forward packets from independent `[segment_id]` in different order than they have come to the node in order to confuse an external observer

 ### Acknowledgements
 This protocol framework is heavily inspired by [Tor](https://www.torproject.org/).